da2so/Counterfactual-Explanation-Based-on-Gradual-Construction-for-Deep-Networks/README.md

 - `n_iter` - Iteration number
 - `lr` - Learning rate
 - `target_class` - Choose the target class
-	- 0: a class that has the first highest proability from original data
+	- 0: a class that has the first highest proability from an original data
-	- 1: a class that has the second highest proability from original data
+	- 1: a class that has the second highest proability from an original data
+	- 2: a class that has the third highest proability from an original data
 - `target_prob` - Target probability of the target class
 - `d` - Determine size of mask
 - `model_path` - Saved model path
-	- choice=['mnist_cnn.pt',tut4-model.pt','MLP_pytorch_HELOC_allRemoved.pt']
+	- Available list=['mnist_cnn.pt',tut4-model.pt','MLP_pytorch_HELOC_allRemoved.pt']

 ## Understanding my paper